choukh/agda-googology/src/WellFormed/Properties.lagda.md

 not01 _          = ⊤

-record NonTrivial (a : Ord) : Type where field nonTrivial : not01 a
+record NonTrivial (a : Ord) : Type where field .nonTrivial : not01 a

 nt-intro-rd : Road 1 a → NonTrivial a
 nt-intro-rd {suc zero} (suc ())